 3. NOISE EMISSION/ EXTERIOR NOISE

 This relates to the external noise made by the tyre and is measured in dB (decibels).
-There are three ratings for noise as indicated by sound waves on the diagram.
-The more black waves, the louder the tyre.
+There are three ratings for noise: 'A', 'B' and 'C'.
+'A' produces the least external noise levels, whilst 'C' produces the highest.

 HOW WILL THIS AFFECT ME WHEN I'M BUYING TYRES?